 - Strengthening for the quadriceps and hamstrings

 - Hip mobility and stability

 - Ankle range of motion

 - Plyometric exercises

 One recent clinical practice guideline recommends a combination of dynamic flexibility stretches, speed drills, and core strength exercises during preseason conditioning or before competitive events to lower the risk of knee injuries in sports.
 Knee injury prevention programs are strongly encouraged for athletes ages 12 and 25 years and especially female athletes due to their increased risk for ACL injuries.

 When these tips and tricks aren’t cutting it for you, don’t hesitate to reach out to the doctors of physical therapy at Myokinetix Physical Therapy and Performance, a premier physical therapy clinic in Essex County, New Jersey.
-Call 973-545-7238 for an initial consult at one of our convenient offices in East Hanover or Succasunna.
+Call 973-585-4990 for an initial consultation at our convenient clinic in East Hanover.

 Exercise for Knee Injury Prevention: A Summary of Clinical Practice Guideline Recommendations Using the Evidence to Guide Physical Therapist Practice.
 (2018).
 The Journal of Orthopaedic and sports physical therapy, 48(9), 732–733. https://doi.org/10.2519/jospt.2018.0508